 - Finalize the raised co-matching amount and makes it available in the company’s bank account

-In the event that your application didn’t make the list, you can always try again after making thorough adjustments to your previous proposal.
+If your application didn’t make the list, you can always try again after making thorough adjustments to your previous proposal.
 Note that this is not possible for applicants who have incorporated their business for more than 6 months at the time of application.

 Startup SG Tech

 Deeptech is a critical piece in Singapore’s overarching vision to digitally transform its economy.
 The overall funding has remained high despite the cascades of bleak economic outlooks.
-In H1 2020, the number of nearly SGD$570million successfully being raised, validating the signs of a strong rebound in the future.
+In H1 2020, the number of nearly SGD$ 570 million successfully being raised, validating the signs of a strong rebound in the future.

 The Startup SG Tech Grant is a more specific grant that focuses on startups with proprietary technology that’s early in its development stage.
 Qualifying applicants will receive funding to help expedite the development and commercialization process.